bbauska/meta-react-basics/README.md

 ## Building a Layout

-Imagine that you\'ve been given the task of building a somewhat more complex website layout using React.
+Imagine that you&apos;ve been given the task of building a somewhat more complex website layout using React.

-At this point, you still don\'t know too much about how React works, but even with your limited knowledge, you can still build some relatively interesting designs.
+At this point, you still don&apos;t know too much about how React works, but even with your limited knowledge, you can still build some relatively interesting designs.